avaneev/biteopt/README.md

 functions the use of CBiteOptDeep even decreases convergence time.
 For sure, CBiteOptDeep class often produces better solutions than the CBiteOpt class.

+It is possible to parallelize this method without much effort.

 ## Notes ##

 Method's hyper-parameters (probabilities) were pre-selected and should not